What to know about buying a house in Maine

 Buying a home in Maine’s major cities

 It’s a mixed picture for first-time home buyers in Maine’s three biggest cities.
 Portland is expensive.
 Lewiston is more affordable but has seen faster home price growth.
-Bangor may be the most affordable but is experiencing significant home price inflation in 2022.
+Bangor may be the most affordable but it is experiencing significant home price inflation in 2023.Verify your home buying eligibility in Maine.
+Start here

 Whichever of those you wish to buy in, be sure to check out the city’s down payment assistance program(s).
 Because that could make a big difference to your homeownership timeline.